Mumbai–Pune Expressway: Toll plazas

 Toll is collected at Khalapur (Pali Phata) (for the Mumbai-Pune direction) and at Talegaon (Toll Rates 2023) (for the Pune-Mumbai direction).
 The toll ranges from ₹540 for private cars, to ₹2200 for multi-axle trailer trucks.
 The toll collection data is kept as secret as per the RTI inquiry raised by activist Vivek Velankar.
 The expressway contract with the Ideal Road Builders (IRB) has been uploaded, but the toll collection details are not there.
-While a toll waiver was planned for the year 2030 after recouping the investment and necessary funds for maintenance, the construction of missing link and the expansion from 6 to 8 lanes necessitated extension of the waiver.
+While a toll waiver was planned for the year 2030 after recouping the investment and necessary funds for maintenance, the construction of missing link and the expansion from 6 to 8 lanes necessitated deferment of the waiver.

+Upon inauguration of the Missing Link, which connects the exit of Khopoli to Kusgoan (Near Sinhgad Institute), cuts travel time by 30 minutes and distance by 6 km, Maharashtra Deputy Chief Minister Eknath Shinde stated that there will be no increase in toll rates, despite the significant cost of construction at nearly Rs.
+67 billion.

 Accidents and incidents

 The expressway has witnessed a large number of road accidents, attributed to human errors and the large volume of traffic.
 In the first 10 years since its opening, there were 1,758 accidents with more than 400 fatalities.